finbox-in/documentation/docs/middleware/flutter.md

 }
 ```

-- `code`: Status code for the journey.
-- `screen`: Name of the last screen in the journey
-- `message`: Any additional message to describe the resultCode

-Possible values for `resultCode` are as follows:
+Possible values for `code` are as follows:
 | Result Code | Description |
 | - | - | - |
 | `MW200` | Journey is completed successfully |